 This University is so important that after Iran's revolution, the congregational prayers that happen every Friday and historical speeches from leaders, usually take place here.

 You walk down the street and see the most unusual books you have ever seen, just scattered on the pavement.
 Antique books' smell drags you 100 years back.
 But if you get tired of wandering around book shops, there is a perfect centre for gastronomy and street food culture!
-You can find the best and almost cheapest Falafels on Enghelab street, and the good news for vegetarians, these mouthwatering food is made of anything but meat.
+You can find the best and almost cheapest Falafels on Enghelab street, and the good news for vegetarians is this mouthwatering food is made of anything but meat.

 A few streets to the west Nikousefat restaurant offers the best of Ash (Persian Noodle Soup) and delicious Halim (a thick kind of stew) that your taste buds will crave for long after you've returned home.
 So if you want to see the art, history, and culture in one place, don't miss the chance of visiting the one and only Tehran Uni.